lasermatts/garden/tooolbox/toolbox-outline.md

 - Forcing Vases
 - Cattleman Gloves
 - Watering Can
-- Metal Travel Coffee Mug
+- **Metal Travel Coffee Mug
+A. metal-mug.md created

 ### Description
 These are the most impactful tools to making my garden possible.
 Not only are the essential, each tool imparts a special meaning to me as the gardener.
 This is a collection of essays on my gardening toolkit.